This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 Another reason to go for a balayage is that it’s highly customizable.

-You can even choose to use your balayage to frame your face in a way that brings out your best facial features.
+You’re also at liberty to decide how much dimension you want, and can even choose to use your balayage to frame your face in a way that brings out your best facial features.

 Prepping For An At-Home Balayage Session